 - 1. Dishonesty: Engaging in conduct involving dishonesty, fraud, forgery, deceit, or misrepresentation.
 This conduct includes but is not limited to making false accusations of a violation of the SCOL Honor Code to a University or SCOL faculty member or administrator. - 2.
-Selected Criminal Acts: Committing one or more criminal acts that reflect adversely on honesty, trustworthiness, or fitness to practice law. - 3.
+Selected Criminal Acts: Committing one or more criminal acts that reflect adversely on honesty, trustworthiness, or fitness to practice law.1 - 3.
 Coercion: Employing force, threats, manipulation, blackmail, bribery, or extortion with the objective of persuading or pressuring someone to do something, as these terms are defined in the DU Honor Code. - 4.
 Intimidation: Engaging in verbal, written, or electronic threats of violence or other threatening behavior and conduct directed toward another person or group that reasonably leads the person(s) to fear for their physical or emotional well-being.
-This provision does not apply to fear for emotional well-being as a result of legitimate academic discourse and is intended to be consistent with the University of Denver's Statement of Policy and Principles on Freedom of Expression. - 5.
+This provision does not apply to fear for emotional well-being as a result of legitimate academic discourse and is intended to be consistent with all applicable University of Denver policies regarding freedom of expression. - 5.
 Disruption/Interference: Disrupting or interfering with the orderly conduct or operation of any University activity or facility, failing to obey the reasonable instruction of the person in charge of such activity or facility, or preventing others from freely engaging in the activity or using the facility.
-This provision is not intended to prohibit organized, peaceful, and orderly protests and is intended to be consistent with the "Protests and Demonstrations Statement" in the DU Honor Code.
+This provision is not intended to prohibit organized, peaceful, and orderly protests and is intended to be consistent with the DU Honor Code and University of Denver policies regarding protests and demonstrations.

-&lt;sup>1 This provision should be interpretated in a manner consistent with Rule 8.4(b) of the ABA Model Rules of Professional Conduct and its interpretation and application in jurisdictions that have adopted this model rule.
+1 This provision should be interpretated in a manner consistent with Rule 8.4(b) of the ABA Model Rules of Professional Conduct and its interpretation and application in jurisdictions that have adopted this model rule.